virtual care evisits 1140x570

 Dr. Craig notes that there are six key takeaways about a persistent runny nose:

-2. But too much is not.
+2. But too much mucus is not beneficial.
 “While some mucus is good, when the nerves that supply the mucus glands become overactive, these glands can create more than your body needs,” Dr. Craig says.
 “This excess mucus can then run out of your nose, or down the back of your throat.
 Or both.”

 4. It’s important to get the diagnosis right.
 Rhinitis also may occur with allergies (allergic rhinitis) or without (nonallergic rhinitis).
-And some people get a mixed form of these two conditions.
-They may even get runny nose as the result of another condition.
-“For example, if you have chronic sinusitis or if your septum, the piece of bone and cartilage that divides your nose in half, is deviated or crooked, these can also cause a chronic runny nose or other nasal issues,” Dr. Craig says.
+To make matters more confusing, some people get a mixed form of both conditions, or they could have conditions besides rhinitis, too.
+“For example, if you have chronic sinusitis or if your nasal septum (the piece of bone and cartilage that makes up the dividing wall between your nasal passages) is deviated or crooked, these can also cause a runny nose or nasal obstruction, and we have to figure out which condition needs treatment to alleviate the right symptoms,” Dr. Craig says.

 How Do You Treat Runny Noses?